-For fiscal 2008, our stock-based incentive compensation grants for executive officers took the form of grants of stock options rather than a combination of stock options and deferred stock units as was the case for fiscal 2007.
+For fiscal 2009, our stock-based incentive compensation grants for executive officers took the form of grants of stock options as was the case for fiscal 2008 rather than a combination of stock options and deferred stock units as was the case for fiscal 2007.
 The vesting schedule for stock option awards is generally 25% on the first anniversary of the grant date and 1/48th each month thereafter, and the vesting schedule for deferred stock unit awards is generally 25% approximately one year after the grant date and 1/16th of the total shares each quarter thereafter.
 The vesting schedules are designed to encourage holders to continue in the employ of our company.
 The stock underlying deferred stock units is scheduled to be delivered on quarterly delivery dates, which coincide with the quarterly vesting dates.
 Each officer forfeits the unvested portion, if any, of the stock options or deferred stock units if the officer's service to our company is terminated for any reason, except as may otherwise be determined by the Board of Directors.
 For Messrs.
-Lee, Tiernan, and Knittel, the vesting on any unvested stock options or deferred stock units they hold will accelerate upon a change in control of our company.
+Lee, Tieman, and Knittel, the vesting on any unvested stock options or deferred stock units they hold will accelerate upon a change in control of our company.

-During fiscal 2008, the committee evaluated the factors described above in determining the base salary and incentive compensation of Francis F. Lee, our Chief Executive Officer.
-See "Executive Compensation - Employment Agreement."
-We paid Mr. Lee a base salary during fiscal 2008 of \$375,000 and a bonus of \$466,498 under our incentive compensation program for fiscal 2008.
+During fiscal 2009, the committee evaluated the factors described above in determining the base salary and incentive compensation of Francis F. Lee, our Chief Executive Officer during fiscal 2009.
+We paid Mr. Lee a base salary during fiscal 2009 of \$425,000 and a bonus of \$625,778 under our incentive compensation program for fiscal 2009.